Talcottville/Talcott Ravine Hike

 |Historic iron bridge.|

-On Saturday, October 14 we'll hold our fifth Talcottville/Talcott Ravine Walk.
-This has been a very popular Autumn event drawing from 70-90 walkers each year.
+On Saturday, September 29, 2018 we'll hold our sixth Talcottville/Talcott Ravine Walk.
+This has been a very popular Autumn event drawing from 50-70 walkers each year.

-At 1 p.m. we'll meet at the parking lot of the Talcottville Congregational Church at 10 Elm Hill Road in Talcottville, for the three-mile hike to see the Talcottville Historic District, the Northern Connecticut Land Trust's Talcott Ravine, the Dobson Mills, and the Hop River Rail-Trail.
+At 1 p.m. we'll meet at the parking lot of the Talcottville Congregational Church at 10 Elm Hill Road in Talcottville, for the three-mile hike to see the Talcottville Historic District, the Northern Connecticut Land Trust's Talcott Ravine, the Dobson Mills, the Hop River Rail-Trail, and the Talcottville Civil War Monument.

-Speakers include GARY ROBBINS, GAIL FAHERTY from the Northern CT Land Trust, SUSAN BARLOW from the Manchester Land Trust and JON ROE, webmaster of The Tankerhoosen website.
+Speakers include GAIL FAHERTY from the Northern CT Land Trust, SUSAN BARLOW from the Manchester Land Trust and JON ROE, webmaster of The Tankerhoosen website.

 The two hour hike is just under three miles and a short section of the trail is steep and bumpy, so please wear sturdy sneakers or shoes.